San Diego Child Abuse Lawyers

 Legal Help for Victims of Child Abuse

-Many parents blindly trust daycare workers‚ nannies‚ and teachers with the life and well-being of their child.
+Parents trust daycare workers‚ nannies‚ and teachers with the life and well-being of their children.
 While the vast majority of child care is provided by warm‚ loving individuals and groups that intend to be a healthy and safe haven for children‚ there are still instances when child abuse occurs in child care facilities.

 Physical Child Abuse

 According to statistics gathered by DoSomething.org, more than four children die every day from abuse or neglect in the United States.
 Over 70% of them are below three years old.

 There are four main types of child abuse: physical, emotional, neglect, and sexual.

 Nearly six million children die each year from physical abuse.
 Physical child abuse is the intentional harm a caretaker inflicts on a child that results in injury.
 Typically, this type of abuse occurs during discipline or punishment.
 Specific forms of discipline, such as spanking, aren’t considered abuse as long as it doesn’t cause bodily injury to the child.

 When someone physically abuses a child, they may participate in various acts, such as: